 Prepare for your next family adventure with our ultimate guide to ski gear for kids!
 As winter snowfall hits the mountaintops annually, many families get ready to hit the slopes across Europe or the United States.
-Skiing is a great way to get active during the colder months and an even better way to get out and explore with your family!
+Skiing is a great way to stay active during winter months and an even better way to get out and explore with your family!
 Plus, there’s nothing quite like an Apres-ski after a long day, followed by a hot chocolate and bonding time around a warm fire.
 When you’re traveling with children, however, packing for an extensive ski trip can seem somewhat complicated.
 Luckily, there are a few must-have items any parent should bring to ski with kids.
-To help you prepare for your next outdoor adventure, we’ve compiled an Ultimate Guide To Kids Ski Gear.
+To help you prepare for your next outdoor adventure, we’ve compiled an Ultimate Guide to Ski Gear for Kids.
 Take a look next time you’re planning to hit the slopes as a family!

 Safety is crucial when skiing with kids.
-As such, helmets are the first thing you should consider buying for your next family trip!
-Not to mention, they top the list of gear recommendations within our buying guide for kids ski gear.
+As such, helmets are the first thing you should consider buying for your next family ski trip!
+They top the list of gear recommendations within our buying guide for kids’ ski gear.
 Parents usually rent this quintessential gear directly from a ski shop (whether local to you or in your final destination) to ensure an accurate fit.
 Still, there are still plenty of options for all price ranges to shop from online retailers!
-Here are a few family favorites!
+Here are a few recommendations from our travel families.

 For Long-Lasting Durability